ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     <p>Some of the encountered failures I found while development (at least the 0
-    bytes ones with GD and the 252 bytes with ImageMagick) were connected to some images of certain <b>.jpeg</b> files for the most, while others (jpeg/jpg) did success without problems.
+    bytes ones with GD and the 252 bytes with ImageMagick) were connected to some images of certain <b>.jpeg</b> files for the most, while others (jpeg/jpg) did succeed without problems.
 There seems to be something included to those images which breaks with an "error/heic.c/IsHeifSuccess/135" error, that seems to be a missing something using libde265 for reading and x265 for writing in HEIC.</p>